-The 91 EL makes up \$48,511 or 4% of OCTA's fiscal year 2017-18 revenue budget.
-In fiscal year 2017-18, toll revenue is forecasted to increase by 11.64% over the fiscal year 2016-17 budgeted value.
-This increase is due to a forecasted increase in trips due to the completion of the pavement rehabilitation and variable message signs replacement project which required closures.
+The 91 EL makes up \$61,029 or 5.7% of OCTA's fiscal year 2018-19 revenue budget.
+In fiscal year 2018-19, toll revenue is forecasted to increase by 26.92% over the fiscal year 2017-18 budgeted value.
+This increase is due to a forecasted increase in trips due to the extension of the Express Lanes into Riverside County.
 The average long term rate of growth for toll road revenues beyond fiscal year 2017-18 is 3.40%.

-The majority of expenses related to the 91 EL within the fiscal year 2017-18 budget are on-going general costs related to day to day operations of the toll facility.
+The majority of expenses related to the 91 EL within the fiscal year 2018-19 budget are on-going general costs related to day to day operations of the toll facility.
 Since the 91 EL is a fully electronic toll facility, motorists pay tolls through the convenient use of windshield mounted FasTrak® transponders that automatically deduct toll charges from a prepaid account.
-At the end of fiscal year 2016-17, there were 130,048 active customer accounts, with 196,997 transponders assigned to those accounts, which represent an increase of 10,266 and 14,475 respectively from fiscal year 2015-16.
+At the end of fiscal year 2017-18, there were 140,694 active customer accounts, with 213,993 transponders assigned to those accounts, which represents an increase of 10,646 and 16,996 respectively from fiscal year 2016-17.

-OCTA, in concert with Caltrans and Riverside County Transportation Commission (RCTC), issued an annual SR-91 Implementation Plan to establish a program of projects eligible for funding by potential excess 91 EL toll revenue and other funds.
+OCTA, in concert with Caltrans and RCTC, issued an annual SR-91 Implementation Plan to establish a program of projects eligible for funding by potential excess 91 EL toll revenue and other funds.
 The total cost for the first set of projects is approximately \$1,650,000.
-One of these projects is the initial SR-91 corridor improvement project that will widen the SR-91 by one general purpose lane in each direction east of Green River Road, adds collector-distributor roads and direct south connectors at Interstate-15 (I-15)/SR-91 and extends the 91 EL to I-15.
-Construction began in fiscal year 2013-14 and is expected to be completed in fiscal year 2017-18.
-This project requires close coordination with RCTC in order to minimize impacts to the 91 EL's operations.
+One of these projects is the initial SR-91 corridor improvement project that widens the SR-91 by one general purpose lane in each direction east of Green River Road, adds collector-distributor roads and direct south connectors at Interstate-15 (I-15)/SR-91 and extends the 91 EL to the I-15.
+Construction began in fiscal year 2013-14 and was completed in fiscal year 2017-18.
+This project required close coordination with RCTC in order to minimize impacts to the 91 EL's operations.
+Included in the 2018 SR-91 Implementation Plan, the Orange County set of projects include two improvements at a total cost from approximately \$327 to \$427 million.
+The projects include the SR-91 widening improvements between SR-57 and SR-55 and a potential new interchange or overcrossing at Fairmont Boulevard.